manishsinghraj/DSA-in-JS/LinkedList/Singly/Easy/implementation.md

         }
         let current = this.head;
         let prev = null;

-        // Find the node to delete and its previous node do {
+        do {
             if (current.value === value) {
                 if (current === this.head) {
                     // If the node to delete is the head, update the next reference of the last node let last = this.head;
                     while (last.next !== this.head) {
-                        last = last.next;
+                        last = last.next; // Traverse to the last node
                     }
                     last.next = this.head.next;
                     this.head = this.head.next;